 The works below, most held in the Rare Books Collection, outline religious change in sixteenth-century Europe.

 Martin Luther, Ain Sermon von dem Sacrament der Puss (1520); Bulla Contra Errores Martini Luther (15 June 1521).

-Special Collections, CU Boulder Libraries
+Rare Books Collection, CU Boulder Libraries

 In a sermon written three years after he posted his Ninety-Five Theses on 31 October 1517 to the door of the Wittenberg Cathedral, Martin Luther's Ain Sermon von dem Sacrament der Puss addresses one of his prime concerns: the Sacraments.
 In response, the Catholic Church issued Bulla contra errores Martini Luther & sequatium, dated 15 June, 1521, a papal bull threatening Luther with excommunication.

 Rulers throughout Europe took sides, including Henry VIII of England, whose Assertio septem sacramentorum adversus Mart.
 Lutherum, which took issue with Luther's pronouncement that there were only two sacraments instituted by Christ rather than the seven asserted by the Church, was first published in the summer of 1521.